Noise Levels in Calico Ridge, Henderson, NV | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,710 Calico Ridge residents, or 32.8%, live above that level.
 By land area, 29.2% of Calico Ridge is above 55 dBA.

 Average noise levels for Calico Ridge residents, grouped by direction from the center of Calico Ridge.
-Southern Calico Ridge carries the highest population-weighted average; Northern Calico Ridge carries the lowest.
-Just 23% of residents in Northern Calico Ridge live in blocks above the EPA's 55 dBA threshold, about half the share in Southern Calico Ridge.
+The highest population-weighted average is in southern Calico Ridge; the lowest is in eastern Calico Ridge, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Calico Ridge